-The survey results show that 1.3% of the population aged six and above in Gatsibo district have used a computer before and would feel confident using one again.
+The survey results show that 1.7% of the population aged six and above in Kayonza district have used a computer before and would feel confident using one again.
+It is ranked thirteenth last among all districts.

 Among the urban population, 14% can be classified as computer literate, but this applies to only 2% of the rural population.
 Only 4% at national level can be classified as computer literate.